jclouds/legacy-jclouds/README.txt

   * note * the pom dependency org.jclouds/jclouds-allblobstore gives you access to to all of these providers

+our loadbalancer api supports: cloudloadbalancers-us

+  * note * the pom dependency org.jclouds/jclouds-allloadbalancer gives you access to to all of these providers

 we also have support for: ibmdev, mezeo, nirvanix, boxdotnet, rimuhosting, openstack nova,
                           azurequeue, simpledb, cloudstack as well as a async-http-client driver in the sandbox